 - Sales of VR and AR devices will reach $1.8 billion in 2018 (source).

 While B2C brands have embraced VR/AR on a large scale, B2B marketers have been slower to adopt this new technology.
 But, VR/AR is already making its impact on the B2B world, and will only continue to grow more prevalent in the coming years.
-So, we recommend you add VR to your technology stack sooner rather than later.
+So, we recommend you add VR to your marketing tech stack sooner rather than later.

 Today’s blog will tell you everything there is to know about virtual reality and the ways in which B2B marketers can use this technology to transform the buyer experience.
 Keep reading!